taravirginillo/MarkovTextParser/README.md

   `./gradlew bootRun`

 Your server will run on local port 9000.
-You will see an "Application is Running" if your server started successfully.
+You will see an "Application is Running" in your terminal f your server started successfully.
 You will run into an error if this port is already being used.

 #### To run the test suite: